Tearsheet

 AI Analysis | Feedback

-• Luxury Accessories: The global luxury apparel and accessories market combined was valued at USD 179.45 billion in 2023 and is projected to expand to USD 334.4 billion by 2030, at a CAGR of 10.2%.
+The global luxury clothing market was valued at an estimated USD 274.8 billion in 2025 and is projected to reach USD 364.4 billion by 2030, growing at a compound annual growth rate (CAGR) of 5.8%.
+North America and Europe are identified as the largest markets for luxury clothing.

 AI Analysis | Feedback